 Berserk Button: You hurt Kurt, and his boyfriend will take you on even if you're twice his size.
-You hurt Blaine, and twenty-one guys will want to rip your kneecaps out.
+You hurt Blaine, and twenty-two guys will want to rip your kneecaps out.
 Also, don't joke about gay marriage with Blaine.

 Kyle threatened to burn the guy Blaine slept with alive in his own house.

 Kurt's not taking Blaine's abduction very well.

 Big Fancy House: The Andersons' mansion.
 Has a voice-activated gate, a huge driveway (that Wes implies to be on the small side), a pool, and two theaters.
 Blaine's theater has movies from the 1920s, and at first Kurt thought it was just a really big room until Blaine started opening a bunch of secret compartments.

 Diegetic Music: Regina Spektor's "Samson" makes another appearance in The Castle as both a ringtone in an abandoned hotel and a song on Wes' car radio.

 But Not Too Foreign: Blaine and Wes are half-Filipino.
 It turns out relevant to Blaine's character.